Gib crisis: Investors meeting Fletcher chiefs

 Last week Simplicity cancelled all contracts to buy Gib for its first 550 affordable homes in Auckland.

-It offered to share details on how to import high-quality substitutes and has already received more than 60 enquiries from developers and builders.
+It offered to share details on how to import high-quality substitutes and has already received more than 60 inquiries from developers and builders.

 They range from New Zealand's biggest group home builders to family-run developers, all over New Zealand.

-"The number of enquiries in such a short time confirms that this is a nationwide crisis" Brealey said.
+"The number of inquiries in such a short time confirms that this is a nationwide crisis," Brealey said.

 The association is also attending the meeting, given its long-standing concerns regarding the governance of Fletcher Building.